Rix565/nucleus/README.md

-# eDit
+# Nucleus
-A basic text editor written in D
+A basic text editor written in C using SDL2